VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 the system, and during the discussion may uncover new user stories.
-For example, during the triage of a bug related to un-publishing a conferences in the Conference Management bounded context, the domain expert identified a requirement for providing the business customer with the ability to add a redirect link for the un-published conference to a new conference or alternate page.
+For example, during the triage of a bug related to un-publishing a conferences in the Conference Management bounded context, the domain expert identified a requirement for providing the Business Customer with the ability to add a redirect link for the un-published conference to a new conference or alternate page.